Good or bad?

 Meat may not be carcinogenic.
 On the link between red meat consumption and cancer, the jury is still out.
 Many of the studies that linked red meat to increased cancer risks increased with processed meats, not “whole muscle meats” like steak.

 People enjoy the taste of meat.
 This is self-explanatory.
 If some folks enjoy the taste of meat, then they’re going to eat it, period.

 The reports of animal suffering and cruelty in feeding farms are not always accurate or greatly exaggerated.
-Meat eating advocates insist that the animals lead a happy, healthy life, receive professional veterinary care, are well-fed and slaughtered humanely.
+Meat-eating advocates insist that the animals lead a happy, healthy life, receive professional veterinary care, are well-fed, and are slaughtered humanely.
 Therefore, the ethical grounds against eating meat ring hollow.

 Is There a Middle Ground?

 So you’ve heard both sides of the meat-eating debate.
 Is there a middle ground?
 For many, no. Some people feel so passionately about the topic that it is a black-and-white issue: no meat-eating, or eat as much meat as you like.

 For others, there is a middle ground.
 An argument in support of moderate red meat consumption is this.
 As mentioned earlier, humans evolved eating red meat.
 But we didn’t eat meat continually.
 Often, the men in the hunting parties of prehistoric times came back with a huge animal in tow, and the tribe would gorge themselves on meat for weeks.